antiboredom/videogrep/README.md

 ####--padding / -p
 Padding in milliseconds to add to the start and end of each clip

+####--unique / -u
+Take only the first result for search term

+####--ordered / -or
+In case of multiple search terms order the final videos in the same order as search terms list

 ##Samples
 * [All the instances of the phrase "time" in the movie "In Time"](https://www.youtube.com/watch?v=PQMzOUeprlk)